Avoiding Unfamiliar Foods?

 Steering Clear of Spit-Up and Vomit

 Anyone who has seen their laundry load double with a new baby knows how challenging a spitty kid can be.
+Why do babies spit up after feeding?
 Time usually cures this problem, but there are some tips that can help frustrated parents in the meantime.

 One easy fix is to feed more frequently with less food.
 The more food in your infant’s belly, the more likely it will be to all come back up again.
 So try smaller servings more often.